rust-lang/nomicon/src/ffi.md

 ## FFI and unwinding

 It’s important to be mindful of unwinding when working with FFI.
-Each ABI comes in two variants, one with `-unwind` suffix and one without (except the `Rust` ABI, which always permits unwinding).
+Most ABI strings come in two variants, one with an `-unwind` suffix and one without.
+The `Rust` ABI always permits unwinding, so there is no `Rust-unwind` ABI.

 If you expect Rust `panic`s or foreign (e.g. C++) exceptions to cross an FFI boundary, that boundary must use the appropriate `-unwind` ABI string.